IT Leadership & Digital Transformation Strategies: Chicago

-The pressures to become a ‘real-time business’ are building, driven by rapid advances in IoT, machine learning, augmented reality, robotics, and mobility (to name a few).
+The pressures to become a ‘real-time business’ are building, driven by rapid advances in IoT, machine learning, augmented reality, robotics, and mobility.
 It is fundamentally your people that can and must drive agility and innovation but only if you enable them to work collaboratively with ‘machines’—the systems that are increasingly at the heart of your organization.

-In this session, Marty Sprinzen, CEO of VANTIQ, will describe how it is now possible to quickly create truly digitally transformative applications that enable effective human-machine collaboration.
+In this session, Marty Sprinzen, CEO of VANTIQ, will describe how it is now possible to quickly create truly transformative applications that can power your real-time business operations.

 12:30pm – 1:30pm Luncheon